-Suggestive - The pattern is suggestive of a bitemark, but there is insufficient evidence to reach a definitive conclusion at this time.
+Suggestive - The pattern is suggestive of a human bitemark, but there is insufficient evidence to reach a definitive conclusion at this time.

-• criteria: general shape and size are present but distinctive features such as tooth marks are missing, incomplete or distorted or a few marks resembling tooth marks are present but the arch configuration is missing.
+• criteria: general shape and size are present but distinctive features such as individual tooth marks are missing, incomplete or distorted or a few marks resembling tooth marks are present but the arch configuration is missing.

-Not a bitemark - Teeth did not create the pattern.
+Not a human bitemark - Human teeth did not create the injury.

-Descriptions and Terms Used to Relate a Suspected Biter to a Bitemark
+Terms Used to Relate a Suspected Biter to a Bitemark